rustyrussell/million-channels-project/README.md

 ## Generating network or gossip from scratch

     1. main.py can create the network and/or the gossip messages.
-       Running main.py with --build-only only builds and saves the network.
+       Running main.py with --build_only only builds and saves the network.
-       Running main.py with --gossip-only only generates gossip.
+       Running main.py with --gossip_only only generates gossip.
-       Running without either --build-only or --gossip-only does both.
+       Running without either --build_only or --gossip_only does both.

     2. building the network consists of analyzing a provided network and scaling it up.
        Therefore, you need your own network data and set analysisListChannelsFile You can use data provided in data/channels_1-18-18.json.zx (make sure you unzip) To get your own network data to feed into main.py for building the network, run:
        `./lightning-cli listchannels` on a highly connected node.
        You can use scrapeConnectedNodes.py to help make your node highly connected

     3. To run without building network, you can use the .nodes files and .channels files provided in /data as the nodeSaveFile and channelSaveFile located in config.py or as cmdline args (ex. --nodeSaveFile /path/to/file).